OpenEnergyPlatform/ontology/README.md

 Please read the [wiki](https://github.com/OpenEnergyPlatform/ontology/wiki) for information about the ontology and its standards.

 The workflow is described in the [CONTRIBUTE.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTE.md) file.
 Please check it out **before** you start working on this project.
 Points that are not clear in the file can be discussed in a [github issue](https://github.com/OpenEnergyPlatform/ontology/issues/new/choose).

+## Teams tag

+If you have a specific question about ontology, modelling or economy (in context of the ontology), you can [tag](https://github.com/OmahaGirlsWhoCode/OmahaGirlsWhoCode/wiki/How-to-tag-someone-in-a-pull-request) one of these team to notify its members that you need their feedback/help.

+- @economy-experts

+- @ontology-experts

+- @modelling-experts